luciotato/LiteScript/devel/source/v0.8/Parser.lite.md

 #### method nextSourceLine()

-returns false is there are no more lines
+returns false if there are no more lines

         if .sourceLineNum >= .lines.length
             return false